Korean J Leg Med Search

 Editorial Office

-Institute of Forensic Medicine and Department of Forensic Medicine, Seoul National University College of Medicine
+Department of Forensic Medicine, Pusan National University School of Medicine,

 Copyright © 2024 by The Korean Society for Legal Medicine.